Categories

 All four (plus motion tracking) trends contribute to reducing production cost, making more shows viable with ever fragmenting audiences.

-2 responses to “What are the four major trends in production?”
+2 replies on “What are the four major trends in production?”

 I would like to shoot a fashion show segment using